From Stochasticity to Signal: A Bayesian Latent State Model for Reliable Measurement with LLMs: Background Related Work

-To rigorously address the measurement error and systematic bias inherent in Large Language Model (LLM) outputs when used in downstream estimation, recent research has proposed an applied econometric framework \citep{ludwig2025large}.
-This framework formally treats LLM-generated labels not as ground truth, but as imperfect, noisy surrogates for the desired, expensive-to-collect true measurements, a problem long studied in econometrics.

-The constructive solution offered by this econometric approach is the use of a small "gold-standard" validation sample where the ground truth is measured directly.
-This validation data allows for the empirical modeling of the LLM's error structure, such as its misclassification probabilities.
-By integrating this error model, researchers can construct bias-corrected estimators for target parameters.
-This procedure restores desirable asymptotic statistical properties like consistency and asymptotic normality, which are lost when using naive "plug-in" estimates that treat LLM outputs as perfect measurements.
-Furthermore, under certain conditions, incorporating the imperfect LLM outputs alongside the validation data can improve the precision of estimates by leveraging the vast information encoded in the LLM's pre-training to amplify the signal from the validation sample.

-However, this framework's effectiveness is contingent on the ability to obtain a validation sample that is sufficiently sized, representative, and trustworthy to serve as a reliable gold standard for calibrating the LLM's performance in the specific task of interest.
-In some business context, it might be difficult or even prohibited to obtain such high-quality validation sample \citep{sheng2008get, roh2019survey, sambasivan2021everyone}.
+Addressing this probabilistic nature of outputs from LLMs is analogous to resolving the conflicts from inconsistent human ratings, where metrics and methods like inter-rater reliability, truth inference, and multi-annotator competence estimation were developed to infer the most likely true label \citep{hallgren2012computing, li2019truth, martin2023strong}.
+It is also connected to the well-established machine learning field of learning with noisy labels (LNL) \citep{baumann2025large, lopez2025clinical, voutsa2025biased} and latent class models (LCMs) when ground truth data is not available \citep{dawid1979maximum, cheung2021bayesian}.
+Recent research has also proposed an applied econometric framework \citep{ludwig2025large}, treating LLM-generated labels as imperfect noisy surrogates for the desired but expensive true measurements but it is contingent on the ability to obtain a validation sample that is sufficiently sized, representative, and trustworthy to serve as a reliable gold standard.
+In some business contexts, it might be difficult or even prohibitive to obtain such high-quality validation sample \citep{sheng2008get, roh2019survey, sambasivan2021everyone}.